cakebatterandsprinkles/portfolio-gatsby/src/posts/26-react_hooks.md

 Another thing to remember is that useEffect does a shallow comparison (===) for all the items in the array of dependencies.
 So be careful when you are using referance type data.

-This hook is very useful for causing side effects, such as interacting with local storage or making HTTP requests.
+This hook is very useful for causing side effects, such as interacting with local storage or making HTTP requests (interacting with a backend, making async requests).

 Example: